 2. Purchasing Managed XaaS

 Purchasing managed XaaS, service-led solutions, as opposed to owning technology assets, is becoming more common.
 Most companies that either manufacture or supply technology to customers view services as “attach” offers, but the market has made a major shift toward services-led solutions.
-These are managed XaaS solutions, which have grown in representation from 6% of revenue to over 30% since 2016, while on-site managed services practices have been slowing down.
-Managed XaaS offers are a major growth driver in Managed Services.
+These are managed XaaS solutions, which have grown in representation from 6% of revenue to over 30% since 2016, while on-site Customer Care practices have been slowing down.
+Managed XaaS offers are a major growth driver in Customer Care.

 3. Services Versus Product